(Further discussion on the Salish Sea Basin Boundary as depicted on the map of the Salish Sea and Surrounding Basin)

 – A body of water that is connected to the sea and is partially or almost completely enclosed by land

 More generally, however, the term basin is less clear cut, a bit more casual, and is a term with a variety of alternative definitions and usages.
 Basin implies a bowl or (geographically) a bowl-like area surrounding a low point or base or body of water.
 And again, for most of the area surrounding the Salish Sea the watershed boundaries (of the individual rivers) and our ‘basin boundary’ are the same.
 Except for the Fraser River, the Strait of Juan de Fuca and the Johnstone Strait, where the term watershed does not apply, but one can imagine the sides of the bowl extending across these gaps.
 Thus the boundary is more of a conceptual bowl than an true hydrological one.
 As such, the term ‘basin,’ being less well defined, is better suited.

 The term basin can also be used to apply to other aspects of the region besides hydrological, i.e., a “cultural basin” being that area that is populated by people influenced by and influencing the Salish Sea.
 Likewise, weather patterns within the Salish Sea basin can be thought of as different (in a variety of qualitative ways) from those regions along the Pacific coast, or further north, south or east of the area defined.
 So one might describe a ‘weather basin’ (or micro-climate).

-Note that the term catchment likewise has non-hydrological usage: i.e., the catchment (or service) area for a school or hospital.
-However, the term catchment is less commonly used than basin, and less descriptive for describing the surrounding geography.
+Note that the term catchment similarly has non-hydrological usage: i.e., the catchment (or service) area for a school or hospital.
+However, outside of a hydrological area, the term catchment is less commonly used than basin, and less descriptive for describing the surrounding geography.

 PUGET SOUND / GEORGIA BASIN